 The daughter of Mr. Watts and Grace Watts, who dies at a very young age of meningitis.
-Mr. Watts says that when he looked at Elizabeth’s face he saw his “dead parents emerge,” though he himself had never known what they looked like.
+Mr. Watts says that when he looked at Sarah’s face he saw his “dead parents emerge,” though he himself had never known what they looked like.
 Still, he saw the “familiar geography” of his lineage “all muddled up” in her visage, mixed with Grace’s ancestry to create “a new world.”
 In his seven-night story, Mr. Watts calls upon his daughter’s mixed cultural identity to exemplify a real-life manifestation of hybridity.

-Elizabeth Watts Character Timeline in Mr. Pip
+Sarah Watts Character Timeline in Mr. Pip

 ...Grace’s wisdom, which she had clearly gleaned from her childhood on Bougainville.
 Not long after Elizabeth was born, though, she died of meningitis, sending Grace into an overwhelming depression.
 Desperate to... (full context)